What should I look for in a Christian boyfriend?

 Anybody can say they love Jesus, or that they're a Christian, for that matter.
 But when you've got stars in your eyes and love is filling your heart, how do you know if the object of your affection is the real deal or not?
 The Bible doesn't talk about the kind of dating relationships we see today; in fact, the only romantic relationships written in the Bible's history are either marriage relationships or adulterous relationships.
 Does this mean that there's nothing to learn about dating from the Bible?
 Actually, there's a lot we can figure out about what a boyfriend should be, based upon these real stories.

-First and foremost, a Christian boyfriend should be a man you plan to marry—or at least someone who would make a good Christian husband.
+That said, a Christian boyfriend should be a man you plan to marry—or at least someone who would make a good Christian husband.
 You want to look for someone who is serious about God and serious about his relationship with you.
 He isn't going to be a guy who just dates girls for fun; he has marriage in mind, too.
 You're so much more than just a "fun date"!

 The Bible is full of verses that describe what a Christian man should be like.
 If you were going to make a "wish list" for a potential husband, this would be an excellent place to start.
 To fall in love with someone and then discover he is not spiritually qualified to be your mate is to invite heartache and put yourself in a very challenging place.